lambertwang/PLAsket1800/README.md

-# PLAKey-1800
+# PLAsket-1800

 A custom designed gasket mounted keyboard using an 1800 layout with mostly 3d printed parts.

-The electronics were hand-wired.
+There is no PCB for the board currently, the electronics are hand wired at the moment.

 ![](images/render_1.png)